What Drives Inappropriate Antibiotic Use in Outpatient Care?

 Educational initiatives, including both public awareness campaigns and professional learning opportunities, are potential ways to increase awareness of antibiotic overuse and help improve patient-physician communication.
 However, studies show that educational interventions may or may not have an effect on antibiotic prescribing.22 While continued education on appropriate antibiotic use is important, general education or awareness efforts alone are unlikely to significantly reduce inappropriate use.

 Communications training can help improve the dialogue between patients and physicians and reduce pressure on clinicians to inappropriately prescribe.
-Evidence shows that training in these skills—such as understanding patient concerns and communicating an agreed-upon treatment plan—can decrease unnecessary antibiotic prescribing and increase patient satisfaction.23 One promising approach involves coaching physicians to suggest “positive,” nonantibiotic steps patients can take to feel better, such as home remedies to relieve symptoms.24
+Evidence shows that training in these skills—such as understanding patient concerns and communicating an agreed-upon treatment plan—can decrease unnecessary antibiotic prescribing.23 One promising approach involves coaching physicians to suggest “positive,” nonantibiotic steps patients can take to feel better, such as home remedies to relieve symptoms.24

 Audit and feedback strategies aim to make physicians more aware of their own prescribing habits.
 These programs review individual prescriber behavior and relay the findings back to physicians, often benchmarked against their peers or expected prescribing rates.
 Audit and feedback has been shown to improve antibiotic prescribing in some studies of outpatient settings,25 but other studies have yielded mixed results.26 Additionally, the impact of this type of intervention appears to last only as long as the intervention itself.
 One study found that once a successful audit and feedback program ended, antibiotic prescribing rates gradually returned to previous levels.27